 Step 4: Selecting the Right Sealer for a Driveway

 Because driveways are generally use areas, we recommend only two concrete sealers for this purpose.
-If you are looking for a satin gloss to accentuate the stained appearance of the concrete, our Sprayable Satin Finish Sealer is your best bet.
+If you are looking for a satin gloss to accentuate the stained appearance of the concrete, our Satin Acrylic Sealer is your best bet.
 It’s very easy to apply using a Fence and Deck Sprayer and will not create a slip-hazard when wet on most concrete surfaces.
 Smooth finished may still require an anti-slip additive in the final coat of sealer.
-Sprayable Satin Finish Sealer is our most popular outdoor concrete sealer and is the best choice for either an acid or antique stained driveway.
+Direct Colors Solvent-Based Satin Acrylic Sealer is our most popular outdoor concrete sealer and is the best choice for either an acid or antiquing stained driveway.

-We also offer a penetrating sealer for use on smoother finished concrete driveways called DCI Penetrating Lithium Hardener Sealer.
+We also offer a concrete sealer for use on smoother finished concrete driveways called Penetrating Concrete Sealer.
 This sealer should not be applied rough, heavily textured or antique stained concrete.
 If you are looking for a no gloss finish on an acid stained driveway, our Penetrating Sealer is a good option.
 It’s a one-time application sealer and is a great salt proofer for those living in very cold climates.
 Keep in mind this sealer will not enhance the color of the acid stain after application.

 Step 5: Enjoy your Driveway!

-Solvent-based acrylic sealers like our Sprayable Satin Finish Sealer are easy repair and maintain.
+Solvent-based acrylic sealers are easy repair and maintain.
 If damage to the sealer occur, touch up the concrete with a small amount of the sealer and a foam brush.
 It will be good as new in a matter of moments!
 Also, avoid using chemical de-icers or snow removal equipment with sharp blades.
 Both will damage the sealer finish.
 Reseal once every two to three years for best performance.
 Remember to clean thoroughly and allow to dry well before attempting to reseal.